DRMacIver/notebook/ideas.md

 * [ ] You're probably underestimating how bad school was
 * [ ] The tyrranny of false positives as a driver of homophily
 * [ ] Plausible deniability as a technical feature
-* [ ] Installing cut out switches in your thought processes
 * [ ] Clearing out emotional noise
 * [ ] Fixing anxiety